fishinwind/workshop/content/Classes/class-21.rst

 .. important::

-   Please do not do RNA-Seq on fewer than 6 samples (3 vs 3).
+   Do not perform RNA-Seq on fewer than 6 samples (3 vs 3).
 Even in a pilot study.

+   The statistics work best with at least 3 biological replicates.

 See: http://bioinformatics.oxfordjournals.org/content/30/3/301